OpenConceptLab/ocl-docs/docs/source/oclweb/configuringtermbrowser.md

 | Static Line of Text | Simple text that is defined by the configurer.
 This text can optionally be formatted with HTML syntax to change its look.    | {value: ‘<HTML format>\[Input text\]</HTML format>’} | {value: '<h1>Main Title</h1>'}                   |
 | OCL Attribute       | Text that is populated by an attribute from OCL.
 A configurer can specify the OCL attribute to use, optionally with a label. | { id: '\[OCL attribute\]', label: '\[Label\]' }      | { id: 'collections\_url', label: 'Description' } |

 Note that multiple lines of text can be combined in a single text tab.
-Examples of a text tab can be found in Appendix 1.
+Examples of a text tab can be found below.

-## Appendix 1
+## TermBrowser Configuration Examples
 **OCL Default JSON**
 ![Image2](image2.png)